 Professional Sewer Solutions for Sewer Odor in House

-Here are the most popular steps taken by sewer repair contractors to determine the state of your sewer line and to diagnosing what your next best steps:
+Below are the most popular steps taken by sewer repair contractors to determine the state of your sewer line and to diagnosing what your next best steps.

-- Sewer Camera Inspection – First, drain plumbers will perform a sewer inspection with a camera that provides video evidence of the root cause of your trouble.
+- Sewer Camera Inspection– First, drain plumbers will perform a sewer inspection using a fibre optic camera to examine the area for any damage or issues.

 - Sewer Drain Cleaning – Sometimes the best option for clearing sewer pipes may include hydro jetting.
-With blockages removed, a plumber can determine if additional repairs or replacement are needed to solve the issue.
+With a sewer backup and other blockages removed, a plumber can determine if additional repairs or replacement are needed to solve the issue.

 - Sewer Repair – Think of a sewer repair as a spot repair.
 It will patch the problem, but it will not guarantee that the tree in your yard won’t keep growing and cause further damage to another section of your sewer pipes down the road.